SenseLogic/TED/README.md

 % : select the matching files
 ^ : process only the selected files
 ~ : process only the ignored files
-# : mark the matching files
+/ : mark the matching files
-? : process only the marked files
++ : process only the marked files
-. : process only the unmarked files
+- : process only the unmarked files
+* : process only the file with a line interval
 ! : don't process the files
 ```